kylemckillop/INFM600/README.md

 Credits
 -------

    This dataset was built by Kyle McKillop and Neha Chanchlani.
-To reference, you can use the following citation:
+To reference, please use references above and the following citation:

    McKillop, K., Chanchlani, N. (2016, March 20). *Data Set for Linking Maryland Crime and Poverty Rate, 2006 to 2013* [Data set].
 Retrieved from https://github.com/kylemckillop/INFM600/